 3) Modified Cradle Carry (no sling)

 This is our recommended no-sling carry position due to the positive control this position provides.
 The muzzle is down and the shotgun is on the inside of the support side arm, ejection port facing rearward.
 The support hand holds the full weight of the shotgun and this position is surprisingly comfortable for prolonged periods of time.
 To mount, point to target with support side hand, assume a strong shooting stance, and build four-point of contact with a long gun.

 4) Modified Pocket Carry (no sling)

-The second of our no-sling carry positions is Modified Pocket Carry.
+The second of our no-sling carry positions are Modified Pocket Carry.
 Traditionally the thumb is hooked in the front pant pocket in this position.
-However, with shorter barreled shotguns it is modified by hooking the thumb on belt or waistband to keep the muzzle up high.
+However, with shorter barreled shotguns it is modified by hooking the thumb on the belt or waistband to keep the muzzle up high.
 If running an enlarged safety be cautious not to disengage the safety inadvertently when in this position.

 This is a muzzle-up position with a shotgun held by the dominant side arm.
 The ejection port is facing away from the torso and the thumb of the strong side hand is hooked into the beltline to secure and stabilize the long gun while moving.
 To mount, reach across the body with the support hand, grasp the fore-end of the shotgun and point to target while assuming a strong shooting stance and building four points of contact with a long gun.